-At a hearing before the LUC on May 18, 2016, ENV reported that all parties except Colleen Hanabusa agreed to continue the proceedings before the Planning Commission to April 22, 2017.
-Because there was no agreement among all parties to continue the proceedings, ENV moved to stay the proceedings.
+All parties except Colleen Hanabusa agreed to continue the proceedings before the Planning Commission to April 22, 2017.
+Because there was no agreement among all parties, ENV moved to stay the proceedings.
 The Planning Commission denied the stay, ordered the consolidation of the matter remanded by the Hawaii Supreme Court and the SUP amendment application, and continued the contested case hearing to March 1, 2017.

-On March 1, 2017, the Planning Commission adopted the City's proposed findings of fact, except for facts that pre-dated the 2011 permit modification application, and conclusions of law.
+On March 1, 2017, the Planning Commission adopted the City's proposed findings of fact, except facts that pre-dated the 2011 permit modification application, and conclusions of law.
 The Planning Commission also adopted the LUC's order adopting the Planning Commission's Findings of Fact, Conclusions of Law, and Decision and Order with Modifications dated October 22, 2009, deleted Condition No. 14, and added three conditions.

 In accordance with HRS Section 205-6(e), the application was transmitted to the LUC.
 KOCA moved to deny and remand ENV's applications and in the alternative, moved to deny ENV's applications unless additional conditions are imposed.
-The City did not object to remanding the applications but objected to KOCA's contentions regarding the Planning Commission chair and KOCA's alleged erroneous findings of fact.
-The City also objected to KOCA's alternative motion.
+The City did not object to remanding the applications but objected to KOCA's contentions regarding the Planning Commission chair and KOCA's alternative motion.

 On May 24, 2017, the LUC considered KOCA's motions and the Planning Commission's findings of fact, conclusions of law, and decision and order relating to proceedings on remand relating to ENV's applications.
 The LUC granted in part and denied in part KOCA's motion to deny and remand.
-The record in the proceedings were remanded to the Planning Commission for further proceedings to (1) clarify whether the Planning Commission followed Section 2-75 of the Rules of the Planning Commission in issuing its Findings of Fact, Conclusions of Law, and Decision and Order; (2) clarify the basis of the Planning Commission's proposed additional Condition No. 3, which specifies a December 31, 2022, date within which the Applicant is to identify an alternative site that will be used upon the WGSL reaching its capacity and the implications it has on the closure date of the WGSL to use and subsequent commencement of operations at the alternative landfill site; (3) clarify whether the record needs to include updated information on the operation of the WGSL, the landfill site selection process, and the waste diversion efforts of the City and County of Honolulu; (4) assuming the Planning Commission eventually recommends approval of the matter, clarify the effective date of the Planning Commission's Findings of Fact, Conclusions of Law, and Decision and Order; and (5) clarify whether the Planning Commission is ruling on both the 2008 Application and the 2011 Application in its Findings of Fact, Conclusions of Law, and Decision and Order.
+The record on the applications were remanded to the Planning Commission for further proceedings to (1) clarify whether the Planning Commission followed Section 2-75 of the Rules of the Planning Commission in issuing its Findings of Fact, Conclusions of Law, and Decision and Order; (2) clarify the basis of the Planning Commission's proposed additional Condition No. 3, which specifies a December 31, 2022, date within which the Applicant is to identify an alternative site that will be used upon the WGSL reaching its capacity and the implications it has on the closure date of the WGSL to use and subsequent commencement of operations at the alternative landfill site; (3) clarify whether the record needs to include updated information on the operation of the WGSL, the landfill site selection process, and the waste diversion efforts of the City and County of Honolulu; (4) assuming the Planning Commission eventually recommends approval of the matter, clarify the effective date of the Planning Commission's Findings of Fact, Conclusions of Law, and Decision and Order; and (5) clarify whether the Planning Commission is ruling on both the 2008 Application and the 2011 Application in its Findings of Fact, Conclusions of Law, and Decision and Order.